rmsanchez93/js-quotes-practice/README.md

 ## Introduction

-Hello, let's build a simple app that allows us to keep track of our favorite quotes and who said them.
+Hello, let's build a app that allows us to keep track of our favorite quotes and who said them.

 ## Use `json-server` to Provide a Basic RESTful Data Store